-Manichud is a hiking destination located in North-East of Kathmandu Valley.
+Manichud is a hiking destination located in the North-East of Kathmandu Valley.
 It lies in the Shivapuri-Nagarjung National Park area.
-It’s historical and religious factor is one of the main reason for attracting tourists and pilgrimages.
+Its historical and religious factor is one of the main reason for attracting tourists and pilgrimages.
 It is known as Manichud and also as Khadgajogini.

 Manichud is not a new destination for domestic tourists.
-People have been coming here for pilgrimages, hiking and recreation for a long time.
-This place holds tremendous potential of religious tourism.
-The historic site has statue of King Manichud, three stupas, Manichud pond, Mahadev temple, Ganesh temple, statue of Lord Buddha, Pancha Buddha.
-Distance between Kathmandu and Manichud is 21 km.
+People have been coming here for pilgrimages, hiking, and recreation for a long time.
+This place holds tremendous potential for religious tourism.
+The historic site has a statue of King Manichud, three stupas, Manichud pond, Mahadev temple, Ganesh temple, a statue of Lord Buddha, and Pancha Buddha.
+The distance between Kathmandu and Manichud is 24 km.

-Main attraction of this place are temples, panaromic views of mountain ranges, natural flora and fauna.
+The main attractions of this place are temples, panoramic views of mountain ranges, natural flora and fauna.

 Manichud daha (Manichud Kund) is located at Shankharapur Municipality and Shankarpur itself is a famous tourist destination known for Salindi.
 It is 6 km from Sankhu, an ancient Newari town.
 Once it was an important stop on the old trade route from Kathmandu to Lhasa.
 It is rich in cultural heritage.

-Manichud daha (pond) is a very holy pond for Buddhists pilgrimages and Hindus as well.
+Manichud daha (pond) is a very holy pond for Buddhist pilgrimages and Hindus as well.
 This pond is one of the main attractions of the site.
 It is situated at an altitude of 2,378 meters from the sea level.
-During the day of Janai Purnima a big fair (mela) is organized every year.
+During the day of Janai Purnima, a big fair (mela) is organized every year.

-The history of Manichud dates back to the century long Buddhist era 2514 (Buddha Sambat 2514).
+The history of Manichud dates back to the century-long Buddhist era of 2514 (Buddha Sambat 2514).
 Manichud area has one of the oldest inscriptions of Maharani Ganga (Queen Ganga).
-According to mythology, Manichud Daha name came from the king of Sanketu known as Manichud.
+According to mythology, Manichud Daha’s name came from the king of Sanketu known as Manichud.
 In the ancient time, King Manichud was on meditation in a cave near the pond.
-King saw villagers suffering from plague and to cure the disease he dip the mani (crystal stone) from his forehead to the pond knowing that if he took crystal from his forehead he would die instantly.
-The king decided to sacrifies his life for the betterment of the people He used the pond water to heal people from plague.
-The king died after taking the crystal from his forehead but he was transformed into shila (sclupture) which still exists here.
+King saw villagers suffering from plague and to cure the disease he dipped the mani (crystal stone) from his forehead to the pond knowing that if he took crystal from his forehead he would die instantly.
+The king decided to sacrifice his life for the betterment of the people He used the pond water to heal people from the plague.
+The king died after taking the crystal from his forehead but he was transformed into shila (sculpture) which still exists here.

-It is believed that if anyone takes bath here during Sangrantis, Chaitrapurnima, Falgun krishna Saptami he/she will be free from all fears and gets blessing as of performing Ashwamegh.
+It is believed that if anyone takes a bath here during Sangrantis, Chaitrapurnima, or Falgun Krishna Saptami he/she will be free from all fears and get a blessing as of performing Ashwamegh.

 How to reach Manichud ? – Manichud dada location

-There are many roads to Manichud but the easiest one via Sankhu then reach the Bajrayogini temple and the journey starts from Bajrayogini to Manichud.
-Other route is via Gagalfedi.
+There are many roads to Manichud but the easiest one is via Sankhu then reach the Bajrayogini temple and the journey starts from Bajrayogini to Manichud.
+Another route is via Gagalfedi.
 Bajrayogini is a Buddhist tantric deity.
-Vajrayogini or Bajrayogini temple was built in sixteenth century by King Prakash Malla.
-It is a Tantrik temple, one of the tourist attraction of Sankhu.
+Vajrayogini or Bajrayogini temple was built in the sixteenth century by King Prakash Malla.
+It is a Tantrik temple, one of the tourist attractions of Sankhu.

 It is also reachable through the following routes: